oldtechaa/SeekMIDI/README.md

 See [the wiki](https://github.com/oldtechaa/SeekMIDI/wiki/HowTo:-Install-and-Run).

 We will soon have a full automated setup procedure for SeekMIDI.
-There are no plans to port it to Windows or OS X at this moment, although a third-party port would not be discouraged.
+There are no plans to ensure compatibility with Windows or OS X at this moment, although anyone who wished to do so would not be discouraged.

 ### Contribution guidelines ###